How to Export WooCommerce Products to CSV or XML

 - Short Description: Similar to the excerpt for posts, usually a summary of the content section.

-- Post Type: The post type being exported, which is product in this case.
+- Post Type: The post type being exported, which is

 - Permalink: The URL of the product.